mikrono/tModLoaderWiki_kr_ko/Detouring-and-IL-Editing-using-HookEndpointManager.md

 ## IL Editing

-IL Editing is easier to setup than detouring, just create a method thar retuns `void` and has single parameter - `ILContext` to manipulate IL and call `HookEndpointManager.Modify`.
+IL Editing is easier to setup than detouring, just create a method that retuns `void` and has single parameter - `ILContext` to manipulate IL and call `HookEndpointManager.Modify`.
 ```cs
 public class ILEditManagerExample : Mod
 {